 Polyaspartics are designed to withstand abrasion, chemicals, moderate impacts, punctures, stains, and slightly higher temperatures compared to other coatings.

-Cleaning and maintaining the coatings is simple as they do not need to be waxed or resurfaced like some other floor coatings.
+Cleaning and maintaining the commercial epoxy flooring polyaspartic coating is simple, as they do not need to be waxed or resurfaced like some other floor coatings.

 They also are UV resistant, so they do not yellow, which makes them ideal for outdoor settings.

 One of the most significant benefits of polyaspartic floors is how quick and safe the installation is.
 Depending on the square footage of the installation, the coating can be applied and cured in as little as one day.

 The installation process is very low odor and can be done in a way that causes very little disturbance to facility operations.
 The low odor is due to a very unique property of the coatings.
 They have low to zero VOC (volatile organic compound) output.